Opinion: What does the Roe v Wade Supreme Court ruling mean for British women?

 On the way into work early this morning I checked the headlines and felt like I’d been punched in the stomach.
 Millions of women will today be feeling the same.

 The ricochet of the overturning of Roe v Wade can be felt globally.
-For on the surface of things, while this “only” appears to affect America, in truth it affects us all.
+For, on the surface of things, while this “only” appears to affect America, in truth it affects us all.

-The gradual dominance of conservative ideals in the US in recent years mirrors, in many ways, what can be already seen in so-called “modern” Britain: we are living through a time which is more focused on the crackdown on civil liberties than in protecting human rights; where we can see, clear as day, the “othering” of disenfranchised communities through odious legislation such as the Nationality and Borders Bill.
-We have plans from our own government to send vulnerable refugees over to Rwanda, a failure to ban trans conversion therapy, the deliberate stoking of so-called “culture wars” and straw man arguments used to perpetuate a “war on woke”.
+The gradual dominance of conservative ideals in the US in recent years mirrors, in many ways, what can be already seen in so-called “modern” Britain: we are living through a time which is more focused on the crackdown on civil liberties than on protecting human rights; where we can see, clear as day, the “othering” of disenfranchised communities through odious legislation such as the Nationality and Borders Bill.
+We have plans from our own government to send vulnerable refugees over to Rwanda, a failure to ban trans conversion therapy, the deliberate stoking of “culture wars” and straw man arguments used to perpetuate a “war on woke”.

 And now, the possible, frightening ripple effect from America’s Supreme Court – a slow and suffocating squeeze on women’s bodily autonomy.
 We should all pay close and careful attention to what is coming in from the evangelical elite.
 We’re not that far across the pond.